uber-archive/plato-research-dialogue-system/README.md

 ## Graphical User Interface
 Plato uses [PySimpleGUI](https://pysimplegui.readthedocs.io/en/latest/) to handle graphical user interfaces.
-An example GUI for Plato is implemented at `platosgui_controller` and you can try it out using the following command:
+An example GUI for Plato is implemented at `plato.controller.sgui_controller` and you can try it out using the following command:

 ````
 plato gui --config CamRest_GUI_speech.yaml